CesarValiente/KUnidirectional/README.md

 # Slides

-The slides of the talk **Unidirectional data flow on Android using Kotlin** can be found [here](https://speakerdeck.com/cesarvaliente/unidirectional-data-flow-on-android-using-kotlin).
+The slides of the talk can be found [here](https://speakerdeck.com/cesarvaliente/unidirectional-data-flow-on-android-using-kotlin).

 # Tell me more!